kenanmorani/Audio_Signal_Processing_For_Music_Applications_idu/README.md

 # Audio Signal Processing for Music Applications_idu
-The codes include audio analysis of coughing and sneezing wave sounds, recorded speech of me pronouncing different letters, and other publicly available annotated and standard audio datasets.
+The codes include audio analyses of coughing and sneezing wave sounds, recorded speech of me pronouncing different letters, and other publicly available annotated and standard audio datasets.

 # The Folders:
 ### 'Feature_Exctraction' folder